matt-dunleavy/plugin-manager/README.md

-# Go Plugin Manager
+# Plugin Manager for Go

-A robust and flexible plugin management system for Go applications.
+A flexible and robust plugin management system for Go applications.

 ## Features